 There were two small fillets lying side by side on the bench.
 I picked one up and punched the point of my hook into the tough hide, threading it through like a needle to the other side.
 I poked it in again and pulled it out, then back in one more time, drawing out the barb — just enough to mean business.
 Snugging up my sewing—tidy seams, tidy seams—I returned to my fishing spot and dropped the sinker over the side.
 Here I come — sucker!

 Amazingly there were no tangles as the line ran out.
 The pile just melted from the deck like cotton candy on a hot sidewalk.
 An old hand at this now, I could easily tell when the sinker hit the bottom.
 But I dunked the line a few times anyway, just to make sure I was at the right spot.

 Plunkity—plunk-plunk–plunk . . .
 Here we go again.

 “When the fish bites,” Mamede said, “don’t forget to pull up fast.”

-There wasn’t a trace of condescension in his voice, though the image of me standing at the rail, vapor-locked, was probably still firing the neurons in his visual cortex.
+There wasn’t a trace of condescension in his voice, though the image of me standing vapor-locked at the rail was probably still firing the neurons in his visual cortex.

 I was determined not to be caught off guard this time.
 But I also knew the limits of my attention when it came to holding a fishing line: one step up from watching paint dry.
-It would’ve been more interesting with two lines in the water.
-Tired of one I could turn to the other, and back and forth I’d go like ping pong: tick-tock tick-tock tick-tock. . .
+It might have been more interesting if I had two lines in the water.
+Tired of one I could turn to the other and back and forth I’d go like ping pong: tick-tock tick-tock tick-tock. . .

-But using two lines would double my chances of actually catching a fish.
-And now that I’d had time to think about the electrifying force of that one bite, I wasn’t really sure I wanted it to happen.
+But using two lines would have doubled my chances of actually catching a fish.
+And now that I’d had time to think about the electrifying force of that one bite, I wasn’t really sure I wanted that to happen.
 I mean — What if I hook a really big one?
 How the hell am I going to bring it up?
 As soon as this train of thought left the station, there was no turning back.

 Succumbing to my growing anxiety, I looked at my mestre.